Seasonality in tourism demand

 Participation of children

-On average over the year, for 23 % of the trips made by Europeans aged 15 or more, the travel group included children aged less than 15 years (see Figure 11).
+On average in 2016, for 22 % of the trips made by Europeans aged 15 or more, the travel group included children aged less than 15 years (see Figure 11).

 Collection of annual data on trips of EU residents